-- offer, pledge, sell or contract to sell any ordinary shares, - sell any option or contract to purchase any ordinary shares, - purchase any option or contract to sell any ordinary shares, - grant any option, right or warrant for the sale of any ordinary shares, - otherwise dispose of or transfer any ordinary shares, - request or demand that we file or make a confidential submission of a registration statement related to the ordinary shares, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any ordinary shares whether any such swap or transaction is to be settled by delivery of ordinary shares or other securities, in cash or otherwise.
+- offer, pledge, sell or contract to sell any ordinary shares, - sell any option or contract to purchase any ordinary shares, - purchase any option or contract to sell any ordinary shares, - grant any option, right or warrant for the sale of any ordinary shares, - otherwise dispose of or transfer any ordinary shares, - · request or demand that we file or make a confidential submission of a registration statement related to the ordinary shares, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any ordinary shares whether any such swap or transaction is to be settled by delivery of ordinary shares or other securities, in cash or otherwise.

 This lock-up provision applies to ordinary shares and to securities convertible into or exchangeable or exercisable for ordinary shares.
 It also applies to ordinary shares owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
-Any ordinary shares subscribed for by the DCM entities in this offering will not be subject to the foregoing lock-up restrictions.